moon23k/Context_Framework/README.md

-## Chat_Basics
+## Sum_Basics
-This repo covers Basic Models for Dialogue Generation Task.
+This repo covers Basic Models for Abstractive Text Summarization Task.
 The main purpose is to check the developments while comparing each model.
 For a fairer comparision, some modifications are applied and as a result, some parts may differ from those in papers.